randel/HiDecon/README.md

 ### HiDecon using prespecified $\lambda$

-We suggest users use select_HiDecon.
-However, users can run HiDecon with prespecified $\lambda$.
+While we suggest users use select_HiDecon, users can run HiDecon with prespecified $\lambda$.

 ``` r